 The college is committed to providing a variety of accessible means of reporting any form of bias, discrimination, or harassment, including racism, homophobia, transphobia, sexual harassment, or sexual violence and other sexual misconduct.
 Our goals are to reduce barriers to reporting and to simplify the reporting process as much as possible.
 By providing a variety of reporting options, individuals wishing to report an incident can use whatever reporting mechanism that is most comfortable and convenient for them.
-All Bates community members, even those who are not obligated by the college’s policy, are strongly encouraged to report information regarding any incident of bias, discrimination, or harassment to the Director of Title IX and Civil Rights Compliance/Title IX Coordinator (hereafter “Title IX Coordinator”), who is specifically charged with coordinating the initial assessment, investigation, and response to such allegations.
+All Bates community members, even those who are not obligated by the college’s policy, are strongly encouraged to report information regarding an incident of bias, discrimination, or harassment to the Associate Vice President for Title IX and Civil Rights Compliance/Title IX Coordinator (hereafter “Title IX Coordinator”), who is specifically charged with coordinating the initial assessment, investigation, and response to such allegations.

 At the time a report is made, a Complainant does not have to decide whether or not to request a formal resolution process.
 Choosing to make a report and deciding how to proceed after making the report can be a process that occurs over time.
 To the fullest extent possible, the college will respect an individual’s autonomy in making these decisions and provide support that will assist each individual in making that determination.

 Whenever possible the Title IX Coordinator will defer to the wishes of the Complainant.
 In the rare situations where the college must act to provide for the safety of the community and/or take action to fulfill its obligation to foster a harassment-free working and learning environment, the Title IX Coordinator will communicate this decision with the Complainant.